 Some additional rate card tips:

 1.)
-If you have a service that you price for on a case-by-case basis like photography sessions or videos, and don’t be afraid to put “TBD” on your rate sheet if your prices may very per project.
+If you have a service that you price for on a case-by-case basis like photography sessions or videos, and don’t be afraid to put “TBD” on your rate sheet if your prices may vary per project.

 3.)
-If you a travel internationally or your business has international partners be sure to specify the currency in your rate sheets.
-You don’t want a confusion between ¥ vs. $ to bite you in the butt later.
+If you travel internationally or your business has international partners be sure to specify the currency in your rate sheets.
+You don’t want confusion between ¥ vs. $ to bite you in the butt later.

 5.)
 It may be a no-brainer, but make sure that your name, website URL, email address, and business phone number are included in your rate card.Charge true—use this article to build your blog rate card and get paid what you're worth. #blogging Click To Tweet

 The actual rates that each blogger should charge are, honestly, subjective at best.

 One awesome tool is Social Bluebook, where you can get approximated rates to charge for your website and social media channels based on traffic, engagement, and following.
 To the right, you can see my Social Bluebook analysis and what sort of metrics it provides you.